iyim4/menu-tracker/OVERVIEW.md

 ### Scrape the Data
 Use `BeautifulSoup` to parse and extract data from webpage.
 This requires understanding the structure of the target webpage and identifying under which tag or element that the target data is located.
 Here, the target data is each food name and the mealtime it is served at.
 ### Store the Data into the Database
 Use `pyodbc` to connect and write the data to the database.
-For every food, it is the food name, date served, mealtimed served, and location served.
+For every food, it is the food name, date served, mealtimes served, and location served.
 ### Automate the Web Scraper
 I used Windows Task Scheduler to automatically run the web scraping program from my computer on a daily basis.